2.1 Study Recruitment and Sample Collection

 2.4 Statistical Analysis

 We calculated detection frequencies for all 19 PBDE congeners in matched samples of maternal serum, fetal liver, and placental tissues obtained in this study (2014–16; n = 130) (Table S4).
-We normalized wet-weight PBDE concentrations to total lipid levels in order to account for possible measurement error related to estimating PBDE exposure from biomonitoring data, since biological proxies of exposure to PBDEs and other lipophilic compounds can vary systematically with population characteristics (e.g., lipid content, BMI) rather than the PBDE exposures they represent [37,38].
+We normalized wet-weight PBDE concentrations to total lipid levels in order to account for possible measurement error related to estimating PBDE exposure from biomonitoring data, since biological proxies of exposure to PBDEs and other lipophilic compounds can vary systematically with population characteristics (e.g., lipid content) rather than the PBDE exposures they represent [48,49].
 For five PBDE congeners (BDE-28, -47, -99, -100, and -153) detected in > 50% of placental samples (n = 135), we further calculated wet-weight and lipid-adjusted descriptive statistics, including geometric mean, interquartile range (25th–75th percentile), and range (min–max).
 We also computed a summary PBDE metric by adding four of congeners (ΣPBDE4 = BDE-47, -99, -100, and -153) with detection frequencies > 50% in all maternal-fetal tissues, in order to facilitate results comparison with maternal serum and fetal liver in secondary analyses.
 We used maximum likelihood estimation (MLE) assuming a log-normal distribution to account for PBDE levels below the laboratory method detection limit (MDL) .
 Statistical analyses were performed using R (Version 3.5.1) , with significance defined as p < 0.05 and marginal significance as p < 0.10 (two-sided tests).

 In addition, we computed descriptive statistics for molecular and morphological placental biomarker data.
 We natural log-transformed average WBC counts prior to statistical analysis based on visual inspection of right-skewed distribution as well as results from the Shapiro-Wilk statistical test.
 One observation had a WBC count of zero which we set to 0.01 prior to log transformation.
 We calculated the percent of modulated uterine spiral arteries by dividing the number of uterine spiral arteries with > 50% endovascular CTB modulation by the total number of uterine spiral arteries observed.
 If the total number of uterine spiral arteries (i.e., the denominator) was zero or less than two, the denominator and percent modulation were re-coded as missing.
 Then we divided % CTB-modulated uterine blood vessels (mBV) at the median and categorized the variable into two groups (low and high).
+We modeled molecular immunoreactivity categorically rather than continuously based on the three pre-defined categories that were scored by two independent reviewers in the laboratory (as described in section 2.3): (1) < 25% (-); 2) 25–75% (-/+); and 3) > 75% (+).

 Kendall’s Tau Correlation Coefficient , a non-parametric measure of correlation that compares concordant and discordant pairs of ordered data to determine the extent of increasing or decreasing covariation between two variables, was used to evaluate monotonic relationships: 1) among molecular and morphological placental biomarkers; and 2) between placental biomarkers (molecular and morphological) and placental PBDE levels (wet-weight and lipid-normalized).
 We calculated the correlation between placental biomarkers and PBDE levels using the censored version of Kendall’s tau .
 We adjusted for multiple comparisons by estimating the false discovery rate (FDR) using the Benjamini and Hochberg method .